USGS-R/training-curriculum/content/usgs-packages/geoknife_Assessment.md

 query(us_meterology, "times")
 ```

-    ## [1] "1979-01-01 UTC" "2017-06-20 UTC"
+    ## [1] "1979-01-01 UTC" "2017-07-10 UTC"

 </div>
 Exercise 3
 ----------

 *What was the average maximum air temperature in Texas on July 4, 2007?
 Use the dataset titled "TopoWx: Topoclimatic Daily Air Temperature Dataset for the Conterminous United States", which has a maximum temperature variable, tmax.
 Hint: you will need all three pieces - stencil, fabric, and knife.
-Also, this dataset uses 12:00 to indicate the start and end of a day.*
+Also, this data has daily values set at 12:00, and you will need to include times in your start and end dates to retrieve the correct day's value.*

 <button class="ToggleButton" onclick="toggle_visibility('unnamed-chunk-3')">
 Show Answer